PTRRR/Food-Mood/README.md

 use gulp to build the app: http://gulpjs.com/.
 The gulpfile.js is intended to build the project into the app.js file (dist/js/app.js).

-A version of the app is already built in dist.
+A version of the app is already built in dist (/dist/).

 The source files are stored in src/js and the data files are stored in dist/resources/data.
 All the data used in the visualization is stored in .json files parsed from .csv files.
 I removed several sections of the original files to reduce their weight.